aaikedw/fada-import-specs/FADA-import-specs-new.md

 ## 6. Joint components
 ### 6.1 Resource metadata entry and edit module
-Similar to metadata inspector/editor under 4.3 but including all fields from the dataset table.
-E.g. also abstract/description.
+Similar to metadata inspector/editor under 4.3 but including all fields from the dataset table (e.g. abstract/description) and the new ones described under 2.3.
-**add list of all fields , see also/sync with 2.3**

 ### 6.2 Synchronise data with BioFresh species register
 As a “final calculation” function, there is a need for synchronising the data imported into the FADA database/schema with the BioFresh species register table.
 In addition to the requirements needed for updating the biofresh_key tables, this also requires an overview of the updated “original combinations”.
 In contrast to the species and synonyms, which are stored in a specific table, there is no separate table for these “original combinations”.
 A list has to be constructed by combining the information from the following fields; original_genus, declension_species or species (if the former is empty), year and author.